brishav23/nvim/README.md

 configurations for common language servers so I don't have to deal with configuring them from scratch myself.
 The language servers seem to mostly just work and overwrite the normal vim keybinds I would use perfectly.
 Auto-complete is triggered _in insert mode_ by using `<C-x><C-o>`.

+I have an example of how to use a pre-made configuration from `nvim-lspconfig` with a Java language server (`jdtls`) in the `init.vim` file.
+For any new language servers you want to use, you should add the config to the `init.vim` file in a similar manner.